INSaFLU/insaflu_docs/docs/uploading_data.rst

 .. image:: _static/upload_samplemetadata_batch_1.png

-Check your list of "Samples metadata" tables and **Load a new file**:
+Check your list of "Samples metadata" tables and **Load a new file**.

+The table will be locked until you submit the NGS reads corresponding to the new samples.
+In case you decide not to proceed with the upload, the table can be unlocked by clicking in "Unlock last file".

 .. image:: _static/upload_samplemetadata_batch_2.png